kalleeh/gurum-platform/README.md

 # Gureume Platform Template

-This reference architecture provides a set of YAML templates for deploying microservices to [Amazon EC2 Container Service (Amazon ECS)](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+This reference architecture provides a set of YAML templates for deploying a container cluster and supporting functionality to the Gureume Management API with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

 ## Overview